-But Tibet offers more then a beautiful background.
+But Tibet offers more than a beautiful background.
 It is also a land that is defined by the culture of its people.
-Potala Palace, the former home of the Dalai Lama, rises out of Lhasa a white washed castle and a mountain unto itself.
+Potala Palace, the former home of the Dalai Lama, rises out of Lhasa a white-washed castle and a mountain unto itself.
 Such a historical past has left its impact on Tibet, and Buddhism’s influence is all around you.
-You smell it in monasteries thick with the sweet smoke of incense, and you see it with young monks draped in red cloaks running and laughing through the plazas and courtyards of the cities.
-When you attend a morning prayer in Tashi Lhunpo Monastery, and the droning chants build to a crescendo that washes over you, it is truly otherworldly.
-As Scott Olson who traveled to Tibet with WildChina in May noted, Tibet “was a once in a life time experience and although we have traveled to many places we would say this trip was the best.”
+You smell it in monasteries thick with the sweet smoke of the incense, and you see it with young monks draped in red cloaks running and laughing through the plazas and courtyards of the cities.
+When you attend morning prayer in Tashi Lhunpo Monastery, and the droning chants build to a crescendo that washes over you, it is truly otherworldly.
+As Scott Olson who traveled to Tibet with WildChina in May noted, Tibet “was a once in a lifetime experience and although we have traveled to many places we would say this trip was the best.”

 Have you ever wondered what yak butter tea tastes like?
 Have ever wondered what is inside a Tibetan home?
 WildChina will take you there, with access that takes you into a Tibetan family’s residence to discover what people talk about at dinner on the other side of the world.
 When your trip finally ends and you head home, your friends will not believe where you have gone, and when you look at your pictures, you may not believe it yourself.